A trade union focus on the SDGs - Country profiles for 2024

 A trade union focus on the SDGs - Tanzania

-Despite low levels of transparency regarding decision-making and reporting on SDG implementation, trade unions report the existence of a structured tripartite platform led by the Ministry of Labour, in which the 2030 Agenda is discussed beyond SDG 8 in the context of social dialogue.
+Despite limited transparency in decision-making and reporting on SDG implementation, trade unions note the presence of a structured tripartite platform led by the Ministry of Labour.
+This platform discusses the 2030 Agenda beyond SDG 8, within the context of social dialogue.

 A trade union focus on the SDGs - Tanzania 2024